Gyrfalcon: Systematics and evolution

 In general, geographic variation follows Bergmann's rule for size and the demands of crypsis for plumage coloration.
 Several subspecies have been named according to perceived differences between populations but none of these are consistent and thus no living subspecies are currently accepted.
 The Icelandic population described as F. r. islandus is perhaps the most distinct.
 The predominantly white Arctic forms are parapatric and seamlessly grade into the subarctic populations.
-The Icelandic types are presumed to have less gene flow with their neighbors; they show less variation in plumage colors.
+The Icelandic types are presumed to have less gene flow with their neighbours; they show less variation in plumage colours.
 Comprehensive phylogeographic studies to determine the proper status of the Icelandic population have yet to be performed.

 A population genetic study, however, identified the Iceland population as genetically unique relative to other sampled populations in both eastern and western Greenland, Canada, Alaska, and Norway.
 Further, within Greenland, differing levels of gene flow between western and eastern sampling locations were identified, with apparent asymmetric dispersal in western Greenland from north to south.
 This dispersal bias is in agreement with the distribution of plumage colour variants with white gyrfalcons in much higher proportion in north Greenland.
-Although further work is required to determine the ecological factors contributing to these distributions relative to plumage differences, a study using demographic data suggested that plumage color distribution in Greenland may be influenced by nesting chronology with white individuals and pairs laying eggs earlier in the breeding season and producing more offspring.
+Although further work is required to determine the ecological factors contributing to these distributions relative to plumage differences, a study using demographic data suggested that plumage colour distribution in Greenland may be influenced by nesting chronology with white individuals and pairs laying eggs earlier in the breeding season and producing more offspring.